Fascinating Buckingham Palace Facts

 The palace has a rather long and colourful history.
 It wouldn't be British without one.
 So, without further ado, here are some fascinating facts about Buckingham Palace you may not have known.

-Queen Victoria was the first English royal to live at Buckingham Palace
+Queen Victoria was the first English Royal to Live in Buckingham Palace.

 Buckingham Palace was commissioned by King George IV in the late 1700s, though its history goes much further back.
 As far back, in fact, as the Middle Ages, when the site formed part of the Manor of Ebury.
 We haven't heard of it either.